|issue > tax revenues

 • In 2009, 74% of breeders sampled did not have an active sales tax permit

-A random sample taken of 100 Minnesota dog and cat breeders in 2009 revealed that about 74% of these breeders did not have an active sales tax permit on file with the Minnesota Department of Revenue.
+A random sample taken of 100 Minnesota dog and cat breeding facilities in 2009 revealed that about 74% of these businesses did not have an active sales tax permit on file with the Minnesota Department of Revenue.
 Minnesota law provides that making retail sales without a permit is a gross misdemeanor (Minn.
 289A.63 Criminal Penalties).

-NOTE: Animal Folks MN gathers names of dog and cat breeders in Minnesota (through classified ads and websites); the 100 names used in the study were a sample from this total.
-The list represented dog and cat breeders (large and small, USDA-licensed and non-USDA-licensed) from all areas in Minnesota.
+NOTE: Animal Folks MN gathers names of dog and cat breeding facilities in Minnesota (through classified ads and websites); the 100 names used in the study were a sample from this total.
+The list represented dog and cat breeding kennels (large and small, USDA-licensed and non-USDA-licensed) from all areas in Minnesota.

 • Significant loss of revenue for the State of Minnesota

-Based on this sample, it was an is apparent that many Minnesota dog and cat breeders may not know that they require a sales tax permit (and must collect/pay sales tax for animals sold) or are ignoring the State's sales tax law by failing to collect and remit the tax due on their retail sales of dogs and cats.
+Based on this sample, it was apparent that many Minnesota dog and cat breeding facilities did not know that they required a sales tax permit and must collect/pay sales tax for animals sold or were ignoring the State's sales tax law by failing to collect and remit the tax due on their retail sales of dogs and cats (using cash transactions).
 It is safe to assume that the loss in Minnesota sales tax revenue is substantial.
 (See estimates below.)

 • Cash sales and under-reporting of transactions